Similarities and Differences

 Scope

-In Zoological Veterinary Medicine, the veterinarians must not only focus on the health of an individual animal, but also on the health of the population.
-This is because in zoos, it is important that they are maintaining a healthy population since breeding and passing genes is an important part of keeping species numbers healthy.
+In Zoological Veterinary Medicine, the veterinarians must not only focus on the health of an individual animal, but also on the health of the population and sometimes the health of the entire species.
+With endangered species, a few zoos might care for most of the remaining animals left in a species.
+It is important that Zoos maintain healthy populations, since breeding and maintaining a diversified gene pool is an important part of keeping species numbers healthy.
+Since zoo animals are still wild, they often need to be under anesthesia for exams and diagnostic testing.
+Tasks can be easily done with domestic species often require anesthesia in zoo species.

-They must observe if there are disease outbreaks and monitor the health of the herd (if the animals are hoofstock).
+They must observe if there are disease outbreaks and monitor the health of the herd or flock.
 They must also focus on protecting endangered species and supporting breeding programs (which is unlike small animal medicine since they are highly against backyard breeding).

 When it comes to working in general veterinary medicine, the possible work settings normally include a clinic-setting and maybe an agricultural setting in a farm or barn-type setting.
 These settings are structured for humans.